I woke up. Was it all a dream?

 "An incredibly talented and brilliant man, whose work actually changed the map of your brain.
 Let me put it that way." - Yoko Ono (Billboard/ ABC News)

-Alan Watts was a self-professed Zen guru who created the 1960's counterculture revolution in the USA.
+Alan Watts was a British ex-pat living on a secluded houseboat in Sausalito, California.
+He was a self-professed Zen guru who created the 1960's counterculture revolution in the USA.
 Along with Timothy Leary and others, he was responsible for promoting the mantra "Turn on, Tune in, and Drop out" supporting wide-spread withdrawal from society, in general, and the Vietnam War, in particular.
-He lived on a secluded houseboat, in Sausalito CA. His role as a subversive mole in American society was virtually unknown, until he was exposed by John Lennon.
+His role as a subversive mole, a deep cover agent, in American society was virtually unknown, until he was exposed by John Lennon‘s “Mind Games” album.

 Where was John Lennon on November 16, 1973?